Last Updated on June 16, 2021

 Distance: Varies depending on trail

-Campbell Valley Regional Park is a lovely place to wander the trails under the lush greenery, canopy of trees and scenic views.
+Campbell Valley Regional Park is a lovely place to wander the trails under the lush greenery, the canopy of trees, and scenic views.

 The park is formed from 6 historical farm plots and has a total of 29km of trails.
 Some trails are multi-use trails and shared with horseback riders.
 It is a treat to see the horses pass by on a hike on the Shaggy Mane Trail.
 However, remember that those on horseback have right of way.
 The Shaggy Mane Trail stays near the outer perimeter of the park and is 10km.